A Communication-First Account of Explanation: A Communication-First Account

 This pragmatic listener -- who we call $L$ -- updates his prior in a way that is closely analogous to $L0$, the literal listener:

-The only difference is in the second term, with the indicator function on the truth of $m$ (in situation $\mathcal{M},\mathbf{u}$) replaced by the probability that $S$ would utter $m$.
-This in turn supplies us with an updated agent policy $\pi_L(a\:|\:m)$, again identical to the expression for $\pi_{L0}$, except with $P_L$ in place of $P_{L0}$.
+The only difference between $P_{L}$ and $P_{L0}$ is in the second term, with the indicator function on the truth of $m$ (in a world) replaced by the probability that $S$ would utter $m$.
+This in turn supplies us with an updated agent policy $\pi_L(a\:|\:m)$, identical to the expression for $\pi_{L0}$, except with $P_L$ in place of $P_{L0}$.

-While one could ascend further in this theory of mind hierarchy, the second level of pragmatic reasoning -- thinking about a pragmatic speaker thinking about a literal listener -- has attained privileged status in the empirical and modelling literature on linguistic pragmatics \citep[see, e.g.,]{FrankGoodman}.
+While one could ascend further in this theory of mind hierarchy, the second level of pragmatic reasoning -- thinking about a speaker thinking about a literal listener -- has attained privileged status in the empirical and modelling literature on linguistic pragmatics \citep{goodman2016pragmati}.
 We therefore take it as a reasonable conjecture about how high a typical listener might go in their interpretation of a speaker.

 With this much we are now ready to offer our proposal about explanatory goodness.
 We submit that this can be measured as:

 The first term represents the listener's expected utility in the decision problem(s) he faces after hearing the explanation $m$ and updating his prior distribution $\mathsf{Prior}$ to a distribution $P_{L}(-\:|\:m)$.
 The second term is a baseline; it represents the listener's expected utility if he hadn't received any explanation, and instead used his prior distribution to decide how to act.
 So $\mathsf{Goodness}(m, \mathcal{M}, \mathbf{u}) > 0$ iff the explanation was helpful to the listener.
 When $\mathsf{Goodness}(m, \mathcal{M}, \mathbf{u}) = 0$, the explanation hasn't affected the listener's expected utility.
 When $\mathsf{Goodness}(m, \mathcal{M}, \mathbf{u}) < 0$, it would have been better for the speaker not to give an explanation at all.